dotnet/AspNetCore.Docs/aspnetcore/tutorials/build-your-first-blazor-app.md

    [!code-cshtml[](build-your-first-blazor-app/samples_snapshot/3.x/ToDo6.razor?highlight=2,7-10)]

-1. To get the title of the new todo item, add a `newTodo` string field at the top of the `@code` directive and bind it to the value of the text input using the `bind` attribute in the `<input>` element:
+1. To get the title of the new todo item, add a `newTodo` string field at the top of the `@code` block and bind it to the value of the text input using the `bind` attribute in the `<input>` element:

    [!code-cshtml[](build-your-first-blazor-app/samples_snapshot/3.x/ToDo7.razor?highlight=2)]